 Skip below to our dog-friendly hotel chain breakdown to see why our users consistently ranked these picks amongst their favorite places to stay with Fido.

-A large dog is any breed over 75 lbs, and it can be more challenging to take the road with your big pooch.
+A large dog is any breed over 75 lbs (don't just think Great Danes and Mastiffs—many Golden Retrievers and similarly sized pups tip the scales higher than this, too) and it can be more challenging to take the road with your big furry companion.
 This was the most challenging factor for dog owners, and you'll notice that most properties have size restrictions for pets over 75 lbs.

 Here are our users picks for the best dog-friendly hotels for big dogs: